psp04/simple-reservation/readme.md

 * Twilio

 ### Features (wishlist)
-* Ability to find and reserve a slot based on a Resource (person, Room)
+* Ability to find a slot based on a Resource (person, Room)
-* admin Dashboard for viewing and editing
+* Ability to reserve a slot based on a Resource (person, Room)
-* Text message confirmation
+* Admin Dashboard for viewing and editing appointments
-* ability to cancel or comfirm via text
+* Ability to confirm and cancel an appointment via text
-* automatic Text reminders
+* Sending automatic text message reminders

 ## Getting Started